HR Support Desk Adviser

 We'll assess you against these technical skills during the selection process:

-- Experience of advising on HR policies and undertaking HR administration in a Contact centre environment.
+- Tell us about your experience of advising on HR policies and undertaking HR administration in a Contact centre environment.

 Things you need to know